rsdoiel/rsdoiel.github.io/blog/2025/07/26/building_cmarkprocess.md

   }

   // Process uses the existing CommonMark object to create a new one transforming the front matter
   // and content accordingly.
-E.g. handling Hashtags, @Tags, `@include-code-block`.
+E.g. handling HashTags, @Tags, `@include-code-block`.
   //
-  // NOTE: This function uses a synchronous read to include content for code blocks.
+  // NOTE: This function uses a synchonous read to include content for code blocks.
 If have a slow disk
   // access or lots of included code blocks this will raise the execution time of this method.
   //
   // If a code block can't be read it will leave the `@include-code-block` text in place.